bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 ## CREDITS

-* *RoyalProtector* for fixing all my coding errors & offering expertise on item design.
+* *RoyalProtector* for fixing all my coding errors & creating the best new items. <3
-* *Zenblack* for teaching me how to create custom BAM files & creating an image for the Harp-Bow - taken from [Critical Role](https://criticalrole.fandom.com/wiki/Harp_of_Valor).
+* *Zenblack* for teaching me how to create custom BAM files.
+* The Harp-Bow image is taken from [Critical Role](https://criticalrole.fandom.com/wiki/Harp_of_Valor).